mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 The Zerops PostgreSQL service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers) with **Ubuntu** **==v18.04.06==**.

-### Two ways to do it

 There are two possible ways to create a new PostgreSQL service.
-Either manually in the Zerops GUI, as described in the [rest of this document](#which-version-to-choose), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).
+Either manually in the [Zerops GUI](#through-the-zerops-gui-interface), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

-#### A simple import example in the YAML syntax
+### Using the import functionality

 Zerops uses a YAML definition format to describe the structure.
+View the complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).

-To import a service, you can use something similar to the following:
+To import a PostgreSQL service, you can use something similar to the following:

 ```yaml
 services: